Drago Štambuk: Poetry

 Štambuk is a popular poet in Croatia, having published more than 70 books of poetry, which have been widely translated, and is regarded one of the leading Croatian contemporary poets.
 Raymond Carver named him "a real poet".
 His English books include Incompatible animals (1995), Black wave (2009), And the sea is no more (2011), as well as contributions to the magazine Ploughshares; "Language of dismemberement/Loghat al-tamazzuq" (2000) in Arabic, "El viento de las estrellas oscuras"(2003) in Spanish with the foreword by Antonio Skármeta, "Pierre Nocturne" (2009) in French with a foreword by Guillaume Métayer, "Black wave/Kuroi nami" (2009) and "From nowhere/Museki yori" (2011) in English and Japanese, "Céu no poço" (2014), "Criação inacabada do mundo" (2015) and "O mar não está mais" (2016) in Portuguese; "Historia" (foreword Alfredo Perez Alencart), Trilce Ediciones, Salamanca, 2018; "El ruiseñor y la fortaleza" (foreword and translation Carmen Vrljicak), Krivodolpress, Buenos Aires, 2018. in Spanish.
 He has been granted many international and national literary, arts and peace awards.

-in 2024 drago Stambuk invited Reza Fekri,Iranian Opera singer to sing in his poem festival in Reza Fekri composed a new composition on Drago Stambuk's poem.
+in 2024 Drago Stambuk invited Reza Fekri, Iranian Opera singer to sing in his poem festival in Reza Fekri composed a new composition on Drago Štambuk's poem.